Telent: History

 The company's predecessor was formed in September 1961 as GEC Telecommunications Limited, a division of the GEC conglomerate.
-In 1988 the division became part of the GEC Plessey Telecommunications joint venture, and following the breakup of GPT during the 1990s it was renamed Marconi Communications Limited in 1998, when GEC decided to switch to use the better known Marconi brand name which it had owned for some time.
+In 1988, the division became part of the GEC Plessey Telecommunications joint venture, and following the breakup of GPT during the 1990s it was renamed Marconi Communications Limited in 1998, when GEC decided to switch to use the better known Marconi brand name which it had owned for some time.

-In January 2006, following Ericsson's acquisition of most Marconi assets, including the rights to the Marconi name, the remaining UK and German services business of Marconi Corporation which was not acquired and no longer had the rights to use the Marconi name was renamed Telent.
+In January 2006, following the Swedish telecommunications firm Ericsson's acquisition of most Marconi assets, including the rights to the Marconi name, the remaining UK and German services business of Marconi Corporation which was not acquired and no longer had the rights to use the Marconi name was renamed Telent.
+That same year, an attempted £346 million acquisition of the company by US private equity fund Fortress was blocked by the shareholding hedge fund Polygon.
 In May 2007, Telent announced its move from Coventry to Warwick's Opus 40 business park.

-In November 2007 Telent, which had inherited GEC's £2.5 billion pension scheme with several tens of thousands of members, was purchased by Pension Insurance Corporation for £400 million; the following month its shares were delisted and Telent became a private company.
+In November 2007, Telent, which had inherited GEC's £2.5 billion pension scheme with several tens of thousands of members, was purchased by the Pension Insurance Corporation in exchange for £400 million; during the following month, its shares were delisted and Telent became a private company.

-In 2008 Telent made various acquisitions, including intelligent traffic systems group TSEU in March, communications infrastructure provider, the Alan Campbell Group, in July and telecoms service provider Premises Networks in September.
+During 2008, Telent completed various acquisitions, including the intelligent traffic systems specialist TSEU Group in March, communications infrastructure provider the Alan Campbell Group in July, and telecoms service provider Premises Networks in September.

+In 2009, via a joint venture with the services outsourcing firm Carillion, Telent signed a contract with Openreach to provide support services over a seven-year period valued at roughly £1 billion.
+In February 2017, a three-year extension to the joint venture's framework agreement with Openreach was agreed, which was reportedly worth up to £1.5 billion; months later, following the collapse of Carillion, Telent took sole responsibility for service delivery.
+In September 2020, it was announced that Telent had been awarded a contract by Openreach to support a £12 billion project for the UK's largest ultrafast broadband build, which would bring 'full fibre' broadband to thousands of homes and businesses.

+In summer 2013, it was announced that Telent had been awarded a contract by the national rail infrastructure owner Network Rail to deliver a new nationwide Supervisory Control and Data Acquisition (SCADA) system, to enable safer working conditions for trackside workers.
+Under this contract, 16 separate legacy electrical control systems, some of them dating back to the 1950s and using electromechanical control panels, would be replaced by the new SCADA implementation.
+In June 2025, it was reported that several sites had gone live and that the UK's first remote securing of electrical infrastructure had been completed.